aswinpradeepgit/aswinpradeepgit/README.md

-- 👋 Hi, I’m @aswinpradeepgit
+- 👋 Hi, I’m Aswin pradeep, I'm a full-stack developer and an AI engineer

-- 📫 reach out to me at www.aswinpradeep.com
+- 📫 reach out to me at aswinpradeep15@gmail.com

+- Checkout my portfolio at www.aswinpradeep.com

 <!---
 aswinpradeepgit/aswinpradeepgit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.